-Washington Post (WP), owned by Bezos, is also charged by many analysts and India citizens of harbouring deep-seated hatred for the Indian Prime Minister.
+Washington Post (WP), owned by Bezos, is also charged by many analysts and Indian citizens of harbouring deep-seated hatred for the Indian Prime Minister.
 Critics say that WP often carries lie-ridden articles and baseless articles to malign India, its democracy, and its elected.
 The columnists of the paper riled up opinion against the Bill and Melinda Gates Foundation decision to award Prime Minister Narendra Modi for the Swachh Bharat Abhiyan (Clean India) programme.
 Further, they had written malicious articles on internal policies and internal affairs of India.

 The Washington Post